sukh2929/dsci532-group3/Teamwork_Contract.md

 * Everyone will help manage and complete all project tasks, however, there will be one member responsible for managing each task.
 * Each member will be outlined specific responsibilities in which they are in charge of ensuring are completed and of high quality.
 * Everyone will help manage and review each milestone.
 However, each milestone submission on the canvas and github and review of the tasks in milstones are assigned to specific individual to double-check all tasks are completed as per instructions and quality.
+* Everyone will finish and submit work 2hrs before the final meeting before submission so that other people in the grouo can review it.

 |Milestone  | Milestone Submission Assignee| Reviewer|